bathompso/bathompso.github.io/_posts/blog/2013-11-23-project-ara.md

 tags:
   - Article
   - Technology
-image: projectara.png
+image: projectara-full.png
 ---
-[Motorola is moving forward with their Project Ara modular cell phone initiative.](http://www.theverge.com/2013/11/22/5133522/motorola-signs-project-ara-manufacturing-partner) While I don&#8217;t think the idea of a modular cell phone will ever take off, there are benefits in exploring the tech.
+<a href="http://www.theverge.com/2013/11/22/5133522/motorola-signs-project-ara-manufacturing-partner" target="_blank">Motorola is moving forward with their Project Ara modular cell phone initiative.</a> While I don&#8217;t think the idea of a modular cell phone will ever take off, there are benefits in exploring the tech.
 Perhaps studying ways to modularize a cell phone will lead to improvements in antenna, battery or screen technology, which would benefit the smartphone market as a whole.

 As a stockholder of 3D Systems (DDD), I&#8217;m happy to see them chasing new markets as well.
 While they are one of the major players in the 3D printing industry, they could open up a large new revenue stream if Project Ara smartphones ever get off the ground.